alliander-opensource/pycgmes/README.md

 [Shapes constraint Language](https://en.wikipedia.org/wiki/SHACL) is used for validation of the actual content of the CGMES files, not just XML validation.
 They can be found in [SHACL](./SHACL/).
 This is the new validation standard.
 OCL is referenced, specially with older versions, but Entsoe is moving away from it.

+### V3 source

+From Entsoe, in [data](./data/).
+This is one small-ish zip file, containing a bit more than just shacl and rdfs, but is usually not needed.